BlankParenthesis/PxlsNetworking/extensions/chat_mutes.md

 ## /users/{user_id}/mutes/{mute_id}
 ### GET
-Information on a specific mute that has been issued to the specified user.
+Gets a mute issued to a user.
 #### Response
 A Mute object.
 ##### Errors